psoetens/orocos-www/drupal/sites/all/modules/adsense/README.txt

 the Adsense Client ID used for the particular page view.

 You can decide to select a different Adsense Client ID based on the content type, the user's role, the level of user points, the taxonomy of content page, connecting to Google's API, or anything else imaginable.

 To do so, your module must implement a hook called 'adsense', as follows:

-Assuming your module is called: your_module.module, you will have the following function in it.
+Assuming your module is called: your_module.module, you must have the following function in it.
 The function has an $op argument that you should check:

-function your_module_adsense($op) {
+function your_module_adsense($op, $args = array()) {
+  static $client_id = NULL;

+  switch ($op) {
+    case 'settings':
+        return array(
+          'name' => 'Module name',
+          'desc' => 'Anything about your module',
+        );
+      break;
+    case 'client_id':
-  if ($op == 'settings') {
+      if (!$client_id) {
-    // Add here form elements for your module's settings
-    // These can also contain markup elements for help text
-    // These are standard FormAPI elements.
-    return $form;
+        // We cache the client ID on this page load, to make sure all of the
+        // client IDs on one page are the same
+        // Here you can use whatever logic you want to select a Google
+        // Adsense client ID.
+        // If the args parameter is not NULL, a format specific slot ID +
+        // Publisher ID needs to be returned in an array with 'slot' and
+        // 'client' fields.
+        // If the args parameter is NULL, return only the Publisher ID as a
+        // string.
+        $client_id = your_logic($args);
       }

-  if ($op == 'client_id') {
-    // Here you can use whatever logic you want to select a Google Adsense
-    // client ID
       return $client_id;
   }
 }

-See the adsense_basic.module for an example of how to write your own module.
+Your module's settings form must be of type MENU_LOCAL_TASK and located in 'admin/settings/adsense/publisher/your_module'.

 After you install the module, it should appear on the adsense module settings page, along with other modules.
 You should be able to select it, and configure it.

 Bugs/Features/Patches
 ---------------------